intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * The RPC is contractually overseen by the IETF LLC to ensure that it performs in accordance with contracts in place.

-Within the scope of these considerations, at a high level the RPC is tasked with the following activities:

-* Editing documents from the streams and publishing them as RFCs.
-* Participating in the creation of new Editorial Stream RFCs that impact the RPC, at least in an advisory capacity.
-* Providing reports to the community on its performance and plans.
-* Consulting with the community on its plans.
-* Negotiating its specific plans and resources with the IETF LLC.

 All matters of budget, timetable, and impact on its performance targets, are between the RPC and IETF LLC.